J. J. Webster: Death

 Webster suffered a heart attack and died on May 24, 1965.
 He was buried at Centenary United Methodist Church in Stoneville, where he was a parishioner.

 Legacy

 J.J.
 Webster's Store was run by Webster's family after his death.
-After his son, James Jefferson Webster II, died, the stock of the business was sold to a family friend in 1978.
-The brick store was closed on December 31, 1994 and soon thereafter demolished to make room for an expansion of N.C.
+After his son, James Jefferson Webster II, died, his wife Mary Comer Webster ran the business until the stock of the business was sold to a family friend in 1978.
+The brick store was closed on December 31, 1994, and soon thereafter demolished to make room for an expansion of N.C.
 Highway 135.

-In May 1995 following the concurrence of Rockingham County's municipalities, the Board of Commissioners approved a resolution to dedicate N.C.
+Bill Crews, the mayor of Stoneville, proposed naming N.C.
+Highway 135 in honor of Webster, who had advised him on his mayoral campaign.
+In May 1995 following the concurrence of Rockingham County's municipalities, the board of commissioners approved a resolution to dedicate N.C.
 Highway 135 in Webster's name.
-On July 7, 1995 at the recommendation of Douglas Galyon, the North Carolina Board of Transportation passed a resolution renaming the highway.
-A formal dedication ceremony took place at 11:00 A.M. on October 28, 1998 at Dalton L. McMichael High School.
+On July 7, 1995, at the recommendation of Douglas Galyon, the North Carolina Board of Transportation passed a resolution renaming the highway.
+A formal dedication ceremony took place at 11:00 a.m. on October 28, 1998, at Dalton L. McMichael High School.